-How to Diagnose Anemia
+How Vets Diagnose Anemia in Cats

 How to Prevent Anemia

-Anemia is a symptom of many diseases so preventing anemia is not always possible, but there are some specific things you can do to decrease the risk for your cat.
+Anemia is a symptom of many diseases, so preventing anemia is not always possible, but there are some specific things you can do to decrease the risk for your cat.

 - Use a monthly parasite prevention product that kills fleas, ticks, lice, and intestinal parasites.

 - Keep your cat indoors, or only allow them outside with direct supervision.

 - Feed them nutritionally balanced cat food.

 - Have them tested for feline leukemia and feline immunodeficiency viruses as recommended by your veterinarian.